srspa7/SSH-Instructions/README.md

 To verify that the repository was cloned correctly:
 - Open the terminal.
 - Run `ls` and check for the repository folder.
-- If the folder appears, the repository has been successfully cloned.
+- If the folder appears, the repository has been successfully cloned (see Figure 9).

 <div style="text-align: center;" >
 <img src="./images/Final_Check.png" alt="Successful Clone" />